Faculty Credentialing Policy

 Date Enacted or Revised: Enacted September 2015; Revised March 2018; August 2019; August 2021; January 2022; July 5, 2022; November 29, 2022; October 9, 2023

-McNeese State University is defined as primarily a teaching institution; therefore, the institution seeks faculty whose academic credentials, certifications/licensure, work experience, and expertise support the institution’s teaching mission as well as the quality and integrity of the academic programs.
+The mission of McNeese State University defines it as primarily a teaching institution; therefore, the institution seeks faculty whose academic credentials, certifications/licensure, work experience, and expertise support the institution’s teaching mission as well as the quality and integrity of the academic programs.
 The institution adheres to guidelines established by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) regarding faculty credentials.

 Guidelines for Faculty Credentials

-- General Education Courses: Faculty teaching undergraduate general education courses must have an earned doctorate or master’s degree with at least 18 semester hours of graduate credit in the teaching discipline or related teaching discipline.
+- General Education Course Instructors: Faculty teaching undergraduate general education courses must have an earned doctorate or master’s degree with at least 18 semester hours of graduate credit in the teaching discipline or related teaching discipline.
 The teaching discipline may not necessarily be determined by the course prefix (e.g., AGEC, COMM, EDTC, OSBC, etc.) but what a reasonable person would conclude as a requisite background for the course’s instructor based on the student learning outcomes.

 - Undergraduate Course Instructors: Faculty teaching undergraduate courses that are applicable toward an associate or baccalaureate degree must have an earned doctorate or master’s degree with at least 18 semester hours of graduate credit in the teaching discipline or a related teaching discipline.

-- Graduate Courses: Faculty teaching graduate courses must have an earned doctorate or terminal degree in the teaching discipline or a related teaching discipline.
+- Graduate Course Instructors: Faculty teaching graduate courses must have an earned doctorate or terminal degree in the teaching discipline or a related teaching discipline.
 Information about graduate faculty membership can be found on the Doré School of Graduate Studies website.

 - Graduate Teaching Assistants: Graduate teaching assistants must have an earned master’s degree in the teaching discipline or 18 semester hours of graduate credit in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, and planned, periodic evaluations.

 - Lab Instructors: